-215 Entries 215.1 All entries must be sent so that the Organising Committee receives them before the final date of entry.
-The organisers must have a final and complete list not later than 24 hours before the first draw.
-215.2 National Ski Associations are not permitted to enter and draw the same competitors in more than one competition on the same date.
-215.3 Only National Ski Associations are entitled to make entries for international competitions.
-Every entry should include: 215.3.1 code number, name, first name, year of birth, National Ski Association; 215.3.2 an exact definition of the event for which the entry is made.
-215.4 Entries for FIS World Championships (see Rules for the Organisation of FIS World Championships).
-215.5 The entry of a competitor by the National Ski Association for a race shall constitute a contract solely between the competitor and the organiser and shall be governed by the Athletes Declaration.
-216 Team Captains' Meetings 216.1 The time and location of the first team captains' meeting and of the draw must be shown in the programme.
+- All entries must be sent so that the Organising Committee receives them before the final date of entry.
+The organisers must have a final and complete list not later than 24 hours before the first draw. - National Ski Associations are not permitted to enter and draw the same competitors in more than one competition on the same date. - 215.3 Only National Ski Associations are entitled to make entries for international competitions.
+Every entry should include: - 215.3.1 code number, name, first name, year of birth, National Ski Association; - 215.3.2 an exact definition of the event for which the entry is made. - 215.4 Entries for FIS World Championships (see Rules for the Organisation of FIS World Championships). - 215.5 The entry of a competitor by the National Ski Association for a race shall constitute a contract solely between the competitor and the organiser and shall be governed by the Athletes Declaration.

+216 Team Captains' Meetings

+- The time and location of the first team captains' meeting and of the draw must be shown in the programme.
 The invitations for all other meetings have to be announced to the team captains at their first meeting.
-Emergency meetings must be announced in good time.
-216.2 Representation by a substitute from another nation during discussions at team captains' meetings is not allowed.
-216.3 The team captains and trainers must be accredited by the organisers according to guota.
-216.4 Team captains and trainers must obey the ICR and the decisions of the Jury and must behave in a proper and sportsmanlike manner.
-217 Draw 217.1 Competitors' starting order for each event and each discipline is decided according to a specific formula by draw and/or point order.
-217.2 The competitors entered by a National Ski Association will only be drawn if provided written entries have been received by the organiser before the closing date.
-217.3 If a competitor is not represented at the draw by a team captain or trainer, he will only be drawn if it is confirmed by telephone, telegram, e-mail or telefax by the beginning of the meeting that the competitors who are entered will participate.
+Emergency meetings must be announced in good time. - 216.2 Representation by a substitute from another nation during discussions at team captains' meetings is not allowed. - The team captains and trainers must be accredited by the organisers according to quota. - 216.4 Team captains and trainers must obey the ICR and the decisions of the Jury and must behave in a proper and sportsmanlike manner.